LukasYan30/lukasyan30.github.io/_pages/about.md

 - *2026.04*: &nbsp;🎉🎉 MobileIE was awarded the Runner-Up in the MAI Learned Smartphone ISP Challenge @ CVPR 2026.
 - *2026.03*: &nbsp;🎉🎉 I have been invited to be a Reviewer for IEEE Transactions on Neural Networks and Learning Systems [(T-NNLS)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=5962385).
 - *2025.12*: &nbsp;🎉🎉 I have been invited to be a Reviewer for IEEE Transactions on Pattern Analysis and Machine Intelligence [(T-PAMI)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34).
-- *2025.11*: &nbsp;🎉🎉 One paper is accepted to IEEE Transactions on Artificial Intelligence.
+- *2025.11*: &nbsp;🎉🎉 One paper is accepted to IEEE Transactions on Artificial Intelligence [(T-AI)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9078688).
 - *2025.11*: &nbsp;🎉🎉 I am honored to receive the Xiaomi Special Scholarship and UESTC First-Class Academic Scholarship.
 - *2025.07*: &nbsp;🎉🎉 Two papers are accepted to Expert Systems With Applications, Measurement.
 - *2025.06*: &nbsp;🎉🎉 One paper is accepted to ICCV 2025.